 5.13 The Council offers a pre-application advice service so that applicants can get advice prior to the submission of a formal application.
-Endorsed by government in para 39 or the NPPF, pre-application advice can resolve issues for all parties prior to the submission of a planning application allowing for applications to proceed more smoothly through the planning process.
+Endorsed by government in para 39 of the NPPF, pre-application advice can resolve issues for all parties prior to the submission of a planning application allowing for applications to proceed more smoothly through the planning process.
 For that reason applicants for basements are strongly encouraged to avail of this service.
 Further information is available on the Council's website www.lambeth.gov.uk.
 5.14 Pre-application advice from the Greater London Archaeological Advisory Service (GLAAS) should be sought.

-work and the disruption this can cause to neighbours.
+5.15 Basement development is often contentious, in part due to the length of construction work and the disruption this can cause to neighbours.
 Given the complexity of the basement construction process, it is particularly important that detailed proposals for all aspects of design and construction are fully worked up prior to submission of any planning application.